algolia/documentation-editor/README.md

 # Documentation Editor

-This is the mountable Rails application providing the documentation editor of [Algolia.com](https://www.algolia.com/doc).
+This is the mountable Rails application providing the documentation editor of [algolia.com/doc](https://www.algolia.com/doc).

-It requires your project to depend on:

- * Angular.js,
- * ng-file-upload.js,
- * Bootstrap 3,
- * and Fontawesome 4.

-It depends on:
- * rails (>4.0),
- * haml-rails,
- * sass-rails,
- * kramdown,
- * highlight,
- * simple_form,
- * sass-rails,
- * and paperclip.
+The goal of this project is to provide an easy & frictionless way to edit an online documentation.
+The sweet spot of this editor is to be able to generate pages containing multiple snippets of highlighted code & conditional sections (which wasn't really available in any other CMS we considered).
+It also includes a nice image uploader storing the image to Amazon S3, a simple table editor and an automatic table of content generator.

 ## Features